Low Dimensional Invariant Embeddings for Universal Geometric Learning

 \subsection{Main results}

-Our main result in this paper is a methodology for \emph{efficiently} computing $2\Dint+1$ separating invariants for several classical group actions which have been studied in the invariant machine learning community.
+Our main result in this paper is a methodology for addressing the second goal and \emph{efficiently} computing $2\Dint+1$ separating invariants for several classical group actions which have been studied in the invariant machine learning community.
 Our methodology is inspired by the results in \cite{balan2006signal}, which uses tools from real algebraic geometry to show orbit separation in the context of the phase retrieval problem.
 Our results, formally stated in Theorem~\ref{thm:useful}, can be seen as a generalization of these results to general groups.
+To illustrate the theorem and its usefulness we will give an example which will later be discussed in more detail in Subsection \ref{sub:SL}.